lexjansen/dataset-json-sas/README.md

 - 04_test_read_json.sas
 - 05_compare_data.sas

-Documentation in the **doc** folder is based on an earlier version of the code.
+Documentation is in the **doc** folder.

+The **test_big_xpt** folder contains a SAS program to create a large XPT file (4Gb) from the XPT file **data/sdtm/lb.xpt**.
+The program will then create a Dataset-JSON file from that large XPT file, and also convert that large Dataset-JSON file back to a SAS dataset.

+The **test_datetime** folder contains a SAS program to test numeric date/time variables.

 ## License